-To be able to utilise the new rules, we had to submit a bridging plan to De Nederlandsche Bank.
-In this plan, we describe how we expect the fund's financial situation to develop in the period leading up to the transition and what this will mean for participants.
+To be able to utilise the new rules, we had to submit a bridging plan to De Nederlandsche Bank before 1 July 2024.
+This plan outlines how we expect the fund's financial situation to develop in the period leading up to the transition, and what this will mean for participants.